 NO PURCHASE IS NECESSARY TO ENTER OR WIN.
 A PURCHASE WILL NOT INCREASE YOUR CHANCES OF WINNING.
 ALL FEDERAL, STATE, LOCAL, AND MUNICIPAL LAWS AND REGULATIONS APPLY.
 VOID WHERE PROHIBITED.

-The Competition is open to anyone who is at least fifteen (15) years old at the time of entry (see applicable age restrictions relating to individual awards in Article 8 below).
-Employees of Moonshot Platform Inc. and other companies associated with the promotion of the Competition, and their respective parents, subsidiaries, affiliates and advertising and promotion agencies, as well as the immediate family of each such employee, are not eligible.
+The Competition is open to anyone who is at least fifteen (15) years old as of July 1, 2026 (see additional applicable age restrictions relating to individual awards in Article 8 below) and no older than 30 years old as of July 1, 2026 (Eligible birthdates between June 30, 1995 and July 1, 2011).
+Employees and staff of Moonshot Platform Inc., Nadační fond Moonshot Platform, and other companies associated with the promotion of the Competition, and their respective parents, subsidiaries, affiliates and advertising and promotion agencies, as well as the immediate family of each such employee or staff member, are not eligible.
 The Competition is subject to federal, state, and local laws and regulations.

 Participation in the Competition constitutes Entrant's full and unconditional agreement to and acceptance of these Competition Rules and the decisions of the Organizer, which are final and binding.
 Participation by minor Entrants constitutes Entrant’s and Entrant’s Parent/Guardian full and unconditional agreement to and acceptance of these Competition Rules and the decisions of the Organizer, which are final and binding.
 Winning a prize is contingent upon complying with these Competition Rules and fulfilling all other requirements set forth herein.

-Online: Enter by visiting our website www.moonshotplatform.org and following the directions provided to fill out the entry information, and submit.
-Entries are not limited to one per person.
 Entries without a completed Application form, as well as a completed and signed Under-18 Parent / Guardian Consent form if Entrant is a minor, will be disqualified.
 All entries become the property of the Organizer and will not be acknowledged or returned.
-There is no purchase required to enter.

 All entries must meet the following criteria ("Entry Requirements"):